kevinschaul/kevinschaul.github.io/content/contact.md

 Kevin Schaul is a senior graphics reporter at the Washington Post.
 He graduated from the University of Minnesota with a degree in computer science, though all his professional work has been in newsrooms.

-He grew up in the Windy City suburbs of Gurnee and Lake Forest, where he developed a deep love for Chicago Cubs baseball and deep dish pizza.
+He grew up in the Windy City suburbs, where he developed a deep love for Chicago Cubs baseball and deep dish pizza.
 In his free time, Kevin plays bass guitar in a beginner jazz combo.

 ## Where to find Kevin